WigsPlus/TestRepo/README.md

 ## Short summery

 Chose the *Patient* assigment.
-Created a singleton pattern for the mock data instead of a sql database.
+Created a *Singleton Design Pattern* for the mockup data instead of a sql database.
 This is also mentioned in the project.
 Used mapping and Data transfer object (DTO).

 It is possible to:
 * Create new doctor